windcolor-dev/Suggestions-Bot/README.md

 # Note

-Please disable the permission of adding reactions to members in the suggestions channel so that they can only add reactions for voting.
+Please disable the permission of adding reactions to messages in the suggestions channel so that they can only add reactions for voting.